 That’s what I consider true generosity: You give your all, and yet you always feel as if it costs you nothing. — Simone de Beauvoir

-Writers need to be warm to work and have comfortable spaces where distractions can be minimized.
+Writers need to be warm to work and to have comfortable spaces where distractions are minimized.
 They also need to get good exercise and nutrition, and refill the well with conversations and local diversions.
 Preparing the retreat for successful residencies means anticipating those needs and cultivating the resources and community to help meet them.

-Visionary choreographer Liz Lerman once said, “Art is big.
+Visionary choreographer Liz Lerman said, “Art is big.
 Dance is big.
 Nothing is too small to notice.”
-As writers, we know that the greatest gifts often come in the blink of an eye or a shift in perspective.
+As writers, we know that great gifts come in the blink of an eye or a shift in perspective.
 The contributions of those listed here are felt in practical terms and also in the untold ways that matter most.

 Retreat Alumni